 Click on Consolidations > Consolidation transactions.

 Here, we will be able to get all entities for which consolidations were performed, as well as all the transactions that were brought over for the consolidated period.

 If you follow the steps mentioned above and have a clear vision of what your company requires, I have no doubt that you’ll be able to perform consolidations and create reports without any major issues.

 Microsoft Dynamics 365 Finance and Operations has many powerful capabilities for your company to enhance your business processes and operations.

-If you require more details about Microsoft Dynamics 365 solutions, feel free to fill out our form and one of our experts will contact you.
+If you require more details about Microsoft Dynamics 365 Finance and Operations, feel free to contact us and one of our experts will reach out to you.